Full-time: 1 year; part-time: 2 years

 Applications from individuals with non-standard qualifications, industry professional qualifications, relevant work or life experience and who can demonstrate the ability to cope with and benefit from degree-level studies are welcome and considered on an individual basis.

 The BSc (Hons) Sports Business (Management) top-up degree equips you with the skills, knowledge and experience to become a leader and manager in the sports sector.
 You will study core business management disciplines such as strategy and management and professional development, along with modules exploring the contemporary global sports business environment.
 Examining sports business management from a range of perspectives, the course links theory and practice, drawing on contemporary research and issues in sports business.

 Key themes are explored through specialist modules in sport which reinforce the vocational dimension of the programme.
 Management and professional development is emphasised throughout the year, enhancing your employability skills and our commitment to continuing your professional development.

 The course is highly globalised, both in its content and delivery as there is the opportunity to undertake international case studies and to compare the business of sport management in the UK with our European and International counterparts – so you’ll become adept at understanding and analysing the challenges sport faces in other cultures.
 There is also a contemporary Issues module where you are exposed to some of the controversial issues you may have to deal with in practice.

 We are committed to delivering academic learning of the highest quality, helping you to stretch your mind and fulfil your university ambitions.
-Please take a look at our staff profiles: Dr Ingrid Griffiths, Dr Sue Minten.
+Staff profile: Dr Ingrid Griffiths